tiansiyuan/kubeflow-docs/docs/user-guide/mlflow.rst

 Boto3
 -----

-Boto3 is the AWS SDK for Python, it provides a Python API to interact with AWS services.
+Boto3 is the AWS SDK for Python.
+It provides a Python API to interact with AWS services.

 This code is also included in the `example notebook <https://github.com/canonical/mlflow-operator/blob/main/examples/elastic_net_wine_model.ipynb>`_.